Romper Rooms: 12 Awesome Indoor Playgrounds

 photo credit: Giggles N Hugs’ facebook page

 Giggles N’ Hugs- Multiple Locations

-We’ve got to kick off the list with Red Tricycle’s 2013 Totally Awesome Award winner.
-This children’s restaurant and play space has spots in Century City, Glendale and Topanga.
+This spot is Red Tricycle’s 2013 Totally Awesome Award winner.
+The children’s restaurant and play space has spots in Century City, Glendale and Topanga.
 Castles and pirate ships and dragons – oh my!
 Kids can have loads of fun here running, jumping and playing, and there’s even plenty o’ live entertainment on tap.
 Play all day and pay based on mobility: Non-movers – Free, Crawlers – $5, Walkers – $9.
 Parents are free, too.